leafo/magick/README.md

 #### `img:get_blob()`

 Returns Lua string containing the binary data of the image.
-The blob is formatated the same as the image's current format (eg. PNG, Gif, etc.).
+The blob is formatted the same as the image's current format (eg. PNG, Gif, etc.).
 Use `image:set_format` to change the format.

 #### `img:write(fname)`

-Writes the the image to disk
+Writes the image to the specified filename

 #### `img:get_width()`